 That’s it folks!
 As always, I love hearing from readers, so do email me (firstname.lastname@example.org) your thoughts/opinions; rest assured I shall reply so long as I am physically able to.

 - For those with some background in neuroscience, it may be of interest to know that when I formulated the equations for the phenomenological model, my thinking till then had been predominantly in terms of visual images–grains tumbling and rearranging under the action of small force vectors that I pictured in my mind.
-In late 2006, I sent the equations to my undergraduate professor, Prof. S. V. Ramaswamy, who had introduced me to soils in 1980; he asked me what the equations signified.
+In late 2006, I sent the equations for the phenomenological model to my undergraduate professor, Prof. S. V. Ramaswamy, who had introduced me to soils in 1980.
+He then asked me what the equations signified.
 It was only when he asked that I “translated” the equations into words for the first time, even to myself (“the rate of change of p’ and q is proportional….etc.”).
 In other words, the verbal description in ordinary English statements and words came only about six months after I had first described the mechanism mathematically.
 Now both mathematics and the higher stages of visual imagery involve the PFC and my solving the problem without using language, must imply it was largely a right brain hemisphere and PFC activity.
-I hypothesize now that the left hemisphere, with significant parts of it used up by the Wernicke and Broca areas that deal with language, may actually be handicapped in terms of introspective problem solving, and that contrary to common thinking, the right hemisphere may be actually more powerful in solving deep problems using the imagery and mathematical functionality of the PFC.
-In short, the basis of so called “creativity” or “intuition” (commonly associated with the right hemisphere) may but be but genuine, logical understandings that just are not expressible only in conventional language.
+I hypothesize now that the left hemisphere, with significant parts of it used up by the Wernicke and Broca areas that deal with language, may actually be handicapped in terms of introspective problem solving, and that contrary to common thinking, the right hemisphere may be actually more powerful in solving deep problems using imagery together with the mathematical functionality of the PFC.
+In short, the basis of so called “creativity” or “intuition” (commonly associated with the right hemisphere) may but be but genuine, logical understandings that are only not expressible in conventional language.
 Looking back, the three hardest problems that I have solved in my life have all been solved outside of language. ↩